vp817/CppBinaryStream/README.md

 # CppBinaryStream

 CppBinaryStream is a C++ library that provides functionality for working with binary streams.
-The library provides an API for reading and writing various types of binary data, including integers, floats, and varints.
-The library also provides bit-level access to the data in the binary stream.

 ## API

 The main component of the API is the `BinaryStream` class.
 This class provides functions for reading and writing binary data to a buffer.
 The following functions are available for writing data:

+The byte order is specified by the `big_endian` parameter.

+If `False` then the byte order is little endian.

 - `write(value, big_endian = true)`: Writes a value to the buffer.
-The byte order is specified by the `big_endian` parameter.
 - `writeFloat(value, big_endian = true)`: Writes a floating-point value to the buffer.
-The byte order is specified by the `big_endian` parameter.
 - `writeString(value, big_endian = true)`: Writes a string to the buffer, preceded by a length value of type `T`.
-The byte order is specified by the `big_endian` parameter.
 - `writeStringVarInt(value)`: Writes a string to the buffer, preceded by a varint32 length value.
 - `writeVarInt(value)`: Writes a varint value to the buffer.
 - `writeZigZag(value)`: Writes a zigzag-encoded integer to the buffer.